Infection Innovation Consortium

 Decades of under-investment in new drugs and diagnostics means the world is ill-equipped to respond to the burgeoning challenge posed by infectious diseases, antibiotic resistance, and emerging pandemics.

-In response to this challenge, iiCON bridges the gap in the infection innovation ecosystem between industry, academia, and the NHS, to accelerate and support the discovery and development of innovative new anti-infectives.
+In response to this challenge, iiCON bridges the gap in the infection innovation ecosystem.
+The consortium brings together industry, academia, and the NHS in a collaborative effort with a clear aim: to save lives globally by accelerating the discovery and development of innovative new treatments, diagnostics, and preventative products for infectious diseases.

 The consortium is developing a leading global centre for infectious disease R&D in the North West of England as part of a £173.4 million programme.
 This capitalises on the region’s renowned track record in working on active translational programmes in vaccines, diagnostics, therapeutics and antiviral formulations.